pep248/ros2_MinimalParamArg/README.md

 ## Pass Arguments

+Arguments in ROS2, can be defined as parameters that we pass through the command line.
+This, will replace the parameters that we have defined in the node or the launch file, but will not replace the parameters that we have loaded through a YAML file.

-In case that one of the parameters that we want to load is an argument, we can modify it as we launch the launch file.
+In case that we want to give flexibility to the user, anc modify a parameter by replacing it with a command argument, we can do as follows, by modifying the launch file.

 To define an argument, we need to use the `DeclareLaunchArgument` action.
-As such, this arguments can be modified when launching the launch file.

 Here is an example of a launch file that declares a arguments: